DIDSR/HTT/README.md

 will be used to archive scripts that reproduce the analyses done for different presentations and publications.

+To install this package from the R command line: install_github('DIDSR/HTT')

 #### Data and Code Repository
 * [https://github.com/DIDSR/HTT](https://github.com/DIDSR/HTT)